 - Bread was readily available wherever an English visitor traveled because Frenchmen supposedly consumed three times as much bread as an Englishman.

 - The floors of most rooms in Paris, including the bedrooms, were almost always created from tiles and cleaned daily by men wearing brushes affixed to their feet.

 - Paris policeman were said to be highly appreciated by all visitors because they allowed visitors to “perambulate the streets” at night in safety, everywhere except for the Champs-Elysées.

-- Paris was filled with circulating libraries and written on almost every street were the words “Abonnement de Lecture.”
+- Paris was filled with circulating libraries because the late 18th century was when novels became commonplace and demand was high, but the cost made them inaccessible for many.
+Travelers to France could find these libraries on almost every street with the words “Abonnement de Lecture.”

-- Travelers were told to carry their own knife and fork for eating as most French inn-keepers seldom changed them at mealtime.
+- Travelers were told to carry their own knife and fork for eating as most French inn-keepers seldom cleaned them between diners at mealtime.

 - French breakfasts did not include tea, coffee, or butter.
 In fact, one visitor claimed that beer and meat was the principal diet of a Frenchman throughout the day, as vegetables were considered secondary objects.

 - When invited to dinner at a wealthy person’s house, dinner was served at seven and announced by a butler saying, “Madame is served.”

 - There was a bridge later called “Petit Point” behind Notre Dame that was said to be the only spot in Paris where the footpath was identical to the streets in London.